LucasRufo/transfer-hub-api/README.md

 #### Transfer

-Transfer money from one participant to another.
+Transfers money from one participant to another.

 ```http
   POST /api/v1/transactions/transfer